Over 80 years of age and looking for affordable travel insurance? Compare options from Australian providers.

-|Brand||Conditions for travellers over 80|
+|Brand||Conditions for travellers over 80 years old|

-|1Cover||If you're over 80 years old you'll need to submit a Medical Declaration Form.|
+|1Cover||If you're over 80 years old, you'll need to submit a Medical Declaration Form.|

-|American Express||Cover is available for those under 89 years of age who have the comprehensive single trip policy.|
+|American Express||Cover is available for those under 89 years of age on the Comprehensive and Ultimate Single Trip policies.|

 |AIG||Senior travellers 85 years and over need to obtain a Mature Age Assessment application from AIG.|

-|Budget Direct||Seniors travel insurance is available if you're 100 years of age or under when you apply.|
+|Budget Direct||Comprehensive and domestic travel insurance policies are available if you're 100 years of age or under when you apply.|

-|Citibank||Seniors travel insurance available if you're between 70-89 years of age.|
+|Citibank||Seniors single-trip travel insurance is available if you're between 70 and 89 years of age.|

 |Columbus Direct||You must be no more than 84 years old at the date of purchase to take out travel insurance.|

-|Cover-More||Seniors travel insurance available for people up to 84 years of age.|
+|Cover-More||Seniors travel insurance is available for people up to 84 years of age.|

-|DU Insure||Travel insurance is only available under Plans A and B for over 80 with Medical Declaration Form.|
+|DU Insure||Travel insurance is only available under Plans A Plus, A or B for up to the age of 120 with a Medical Declaration Form.|

-|Easy||Travellers over 70 years of age will need to complete a Travellers Medical Appraisal Form.|
+|Easy (through QBE)||Travellers over 70 years of age will need to complete a Travellers Medical Appraisal Form.|

-|Fast Cover||Travellers 90 years of age and over are subject to various conditions depending on the policy.|
+|Fast Cover||Travellers 90 years of age and over are subject to various conditions, depending on the policy.|

 |InsureandGo||This travel insurance covers travellers who are 100 years of age or under at the date of application.|